 After editing file save and close Gedit.

 Using SSH With LAN

-Replace username with your Ubuntu Desktop username and replace IP address with IP Address of the machine you want to connect.
+Replace username with your Ubuntu Desktop username and replace the IP address with the IP Address of the machine you want to connect.

 To get the IP address of machine enter following command